NeuralLog/typescript-client-sdk/README.md

 2. **Better Testability**: Smaller classes are easier to test in isolation
 3. **Enhanced Flexibility**: Users can use just the clients they need
 4. **Backward Compatibility**: The facade pattern ensures existing code continues to work
+5. **API Consistency**: The OpenAPI generated client ensures consistency with the server API

 ## Usage